Idleness76/Weavegraph/docs/ARCHITECTURE.md

 When a subscriber falls behind faster producers, the following semantics apply:

 - Slow subscribers receive a lag notice and skip older events (no blocking of producers)
-- Missed events are counted and exposed via `EventBus::metrics()`
+- Missed events are counted and exposed via sink diagnostics
 - A WARN log entry is emitted with the number of dropped events and the running total
 - Streams continue from the most recent position for graceful degradation under load

-To adjust capacity or sinks, prefer the public runtime config entry point:
+To adjust capacity, configure the event bus when using `App::invoke_streaming` or construct an `EventBus` directly with custom capacity via `EventBus::with_capacity`.

-- `RuntimeConfig::default().with_event_bus(EventBusConfig::new(capacity, sinks))`
+For practical guidance and code samples, see:

-See the streaming quickstart for practical guidance and code samples:
+- [Event Streaming](OPERATIONS.md#event-streaming) for patterns and sink configuration

-- `weavegraph/examples/STREAMING_QUICKSTART.md` (section: “Tuning Buffer Capacity”)
+- `weavegraph/examples/STREAMING_QUICKSTART.md` for detailed tuning guidance

 ## `wg-ragsmith` Crate